u3shit/neptools/README.md

 Usage
 -----

-Extract `launcher.exe` and `neptools-server.dll` into the game directory.
-Create a directory named `neptools`.
+There are two ways to use it.
+The first one mirrors the original KitServer: extract `launcher.exe` and `neptools-server.dll` into the game directory.
+In this case you'll have to use launcher.exe to launch the game, if you simply launch `NeptuniaReBirth[123].exe`, Neptools won't be loaded, and you'll run an unmodded game.

+The second way is to extract only `neptools-server.dll` and rename it to `dinput8.dll`.
+In this case there's no launcher, simply start the original executable.
+To temporarily disable modding in this case, you'll have to delete/rename `dinput8.dll`.

+In either case, you'll have to create a directory named `neptools`, and place files to be replaced inside it.
 If you want to replace (for example) `database/stitem.gbin` inside `data/SYSTEM00000`, place it into `neptools/data/SYSTEM/database/stitem.gbin` (that five zeros you normally get is actually an artifact of the current `.cpk`/`.pac` extractor doesn't handle the